ErikPlachta/api-gateway-express-mongodb/README.md

 ## The Concept

-I've built a social network platform with a fully-functional API Gateway.
+A social network platform with a fully-functional RESTful API gateway.
+The API connects to a NoSQL Database that is fast, flexible, and allows for large volumes of unstructured data.

 - All activity within the platform is tied to a unique `User`.
 - A `User` has full crud-functionality.